 Three members of the University Council may be students elected by students.
 All students who are not full-time members of staff are eligible to stand for a two-year term of office.
-The students who are elected to the Council are eligible for election to the Committees of Council.
+The students who are elected to the Council are eligible for election to the committees of Council.

-Students proceeding to a degree or a graduate diploma may elect members for appointment by the Council to their Faculty/Board.
+Students proceeding to a degree or a graduate diploma may elect members for appointment by the Council to their faculty or board of studies.
 Elections are for a one-year term of office.